(Number 9 on the 1958 Highland map - 6751 W. 10400 N.)

 Peter John & Ellen (Hellen) Pryor Smith

 The Smith's were both born in Scotland - Peter in Glasgow July 16, 1843, and Ellen in Yieldshields-Carluke on March 15, 1855 - and were married June 3, 1875, in Ayrshire.
 Peter's parents were Peter and Jane Rankin Smith - Ellen's were John and Jane Watson Pryor.
-They joined the Mormon Church and migrated to America in 1882 and settled in Salt Lake City.
+They joined the Church of Jesus Christ of Latter-day Saints and migrated to America in 1882 and settled in Salt Lake City.
 It is unknown when they came to Highland but their youngest son was born in Highland in 1891 and they were there at the censuses of 1900, 1910 and 1920.
 Peter is one of three men from Scotland credited with naming Highland.
 They homesteaded the 160 acres north of George Munns in the far northwest corner of Highland (Number 24 on the 1958 Highland map) and had six children: Peter, John LaVere, James, Jane, Joseph and, Hyrum Junior.

 Peter previously married Margaret Richmond on March 8, 1867, and they had a son, John Richmond Smith.
 Margaret died August 13, 1868 and John died before the age of five.